 GENERAL SAPPHIRE PARTICIPATION

-- The Sapphire mailing list is open to LBT women (from within any organisation) and their allies.
+- The Sapphire mailing list is open to LGBTQ women and non-binary people who may be perceived as female or feminine (from within any organisation) and their allies.

 - Those who identify as an Ally, along with those who have supplied personal or non-member email addresses will receive copies of the Sapphire newsletter along with invitations to open and semi-public events.

-It is our intention to hold a small number of Sapphire events throughout the year.
-Please appreciate however that our funding and resources are limited.
-During the early years of Sapphire, events will be limited.
+We hold a number of Sapphire events nationally throughout the year.
+Please appreciate, however, that our funding and resources are limited, so events will be limited.

 These events will fall into one or more of the following categories.

 - SAPPHIRE MEMBERS ONLY: Closed Focus/Discussion Groups – online or in person to discuss some of the challenges faced and explore some of the barriers to disclosure and full inclusion at work.
-To create a safe place for honest discussion and disclosure, these events will be open to Lesbian, Bisexual, Transgender women within member organisations only.
+To create a safe place for honest discussion and disclosure, these events will be open to LBGTQ women and non-binary people who may be perceived as female or feminine, within Pride Inclusion Programs member organisations only.

-- SEMI-PUBLIC EVENTS – open to Lesbian, Bisexual and Transgender women and their allies regardless of whether or not you are from a Pride in Diversity member organisation.
+- SEMI-PUBLIC EVENTS – open to LGTBQ women and non-binary people and their allies regardless of whether or not you are from a Pride Inclusion Programs member organisation.

 - OPEN EVENTS – open to everybody.
 Advertised widely.